felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ---

-*In this post, my mission is to share my progression towards dealing with my own learning anxiety.
+*My mission is to share my progression towards dealing with my own learning anxiety.
 I realize that writing a 7,500+ words essay on the subject is probably not the best way to grab the attention of people who share that anxiety, but I did my best to make this text as entertaining and light as possible, in